fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 This init script is implemented [here](https://github.com/fossas/fossa-cli/blob/master/scripts/jsondeps.gradle) and bundled into the CLI during compilation.

-The script works by iterating through configurations, resolving their dependencies, and then serializing those dependencies into JSON.
+The script works by iterating through configurations, getting resolution result for the configuration, and then serializing those dependencies into JSON.
+Please note that we currently only support analysis for builds using gradle v3.3 or greater.

 ### Parsing `gradle :dependencies`